jackyho112/eslint-plugin-css-in-js/README.md

 # eslint-plugin-css-in-js

-For all your CSS JS object linting need
+For all your CSS JS object linting need!
+Not really, it's just linting your CSS properties now for objects that have at least one valid CSS property.

 ## Installation